 It first appeared in the silent film era, when motion picture pioneers experimented with adding text to their movies.

-However, it wasn't until the 1960s that kinetic typography truly started to gain recognition as an art form.
+However, it wasn't until the 1960s that the use of kinetic typography truly started to gain recognition as an art form.

 In the 1990s, with the advent of computer technology, kinetic typography took a giant leap forward.